-- A. Lambert-Eaton Myasthenic Syndrome (must meet all): - 1.
-Diagnosis of LEMS; - 2.
+A. Lambert-Eaton Myasthenic Syndrome (must meet all):

+- 1. Diagnosis of LEMS; - 2.
 Documentation of confirmatory diagnostic test results from one of the following (a or b): - a.
 Repetitive Nerve Stimulation (RNS) testing showing reproducible post-exercise increase in compound muscle action potential (CMAP) amplitude of at least 60 percent compared with pre-exercise baseline value or a similar increment on high-frequency repetitive nerve stimulation without exercise; - b.
 If member is unable to complete RNS testing, positive anti-P/Q type voltage-gated calcium channel (VGCC) antibody blood test; - 3.
-Prescribed by or in consultation with a neurologist; - 4.
-Member meets one of the following (a or b): - a.
-If request is for Firdapse: age \geq 18 years; - b.
-If request is for Ruzurgi: age ≥ 6 years; - 5.
+Prescribed by or in consultation with a neurologist or neuromuscular specialist; - 4.
+Age \geq 6 years; - 5.
 Documentation of a baseline clinical muscle strength assessment (examples may include but are not limited to the Quantitative Myasthenia Gravis (QMG) score, triple-timed up-and-go test (3TUG), Timed 25-foot Walk test (T25FW)) (see Appendix D); - 6.
-Dose does not exceed one of the following: - a.
-Firdapse 80 mg (8 tablets) per day; - b.
-Ruzurgi: - i.
-Weight \geq 45 kg: 30 mg per dose (total 100 mg [10 tablets] per day); - ii.
-Weight < 45 kg: 15 mg per dose (total 50 mg [5 tablets] per day).
+Member does not have a history of seizures; - 7.
+Dose does not exceed one of the following (a or b): - a.
+Adults and pediatrics weighing \geq 45 kg: 80 mg (8 tablets) per day; - b.
+Pediatrics weighing < 45 kg: 40 mg (4 tablets) per day.